Access4all/adg/pages/setup/README.md

 The good news with that is: most of the proposed software can be used free of charge.

-## Chapters

-We begin with [Windows operating system](/setup/windows).
-Here you will learn why Windows is a must-have for developing accessible websites, and optionally how you can run it inside a dedicated environment (a virtual machine).

-In [Web browsers](/setup/browsers), you will encounter the list of needed browsers.
-No surprise, you are certainly already familiar with them.

-In [Screen readers](/setup/screen-readers), there's the list of relevant screen readers.
-Used mainly by blind people, screen readers are probably the most important tools when it comes to accessibility.

-Finally, [Accessibility helper tools](/setup/helper-tools) presents a few more tools supporting your daily accessibility routine.

 ## How to go through this part

 First of all, before you continue reading, be sure you have gone through the previous part already: [Welcome to this guide](/welcome).